-VolitionRx Limited has made this Proxy Statement, as well as the Notice of Annual Meeting of Stockholders and our Annual Report on Form 10-K for the year ended December 31, 2019, or collectively, the Proxy Materials, available to you on the Internet or, upon your request, in paper or e-mail form, in connection with the solicitation of proxies by the board of directors of VolitionRx Limited for the 2020 Annual Meeting, or Annual Meeting, of our stockholders to be held on June 19, 2020, and any adjournment or postponement of the Annual Meeting.
+VolitionRx Limited has made this Proxy Statement, as well as the Notice of Annual Meeting of Stockholders and our Annual Report on Form 10-K for the year ended December 31, 2019, or collectively, the Proxy Materials, available to you on the Internet or, upon your request, in paper or e-mail form, in connection with the solicitation of proxies by the board of directors of VolitionRx Limited for the 2020 Annual Meeting, or the Annual Meeting, of our stockholders to be held on June 19, 2020, and any adjournment or postponement of the Annual Meeting.
 In addition to the Proxy Materials, proxies may be solicited personally or by telephone, mail, facsimile or other electronic means.
-Directors, officers and employees will not be paid any additional compensation for soliciting proxies, but Broadridge Financial Solutions, Inc. will be paid its customary fee of approximately \$6,000, exclusive of printing and material to the beneficial owners of stock.
+Directors, officers and employees will not be paid any additional compensation for soliciting proxies, but Broadridge Financial Solutions, Inc. will be paid its customary fee of approximately \$6,000, exclusive of printing and mailing fees.
+We will, upon request, also reimburse brokerage firms and others for their reasonable expenses in forwarding solicitation material to the beneficial owners of stock.
 The cost of solicitation will be borne by the Company.

 The Company is taking advantage of the Securities and Exchange Commission, or the SEC, rules that allow us to furnish our Proxy Materials over the Internet to our stockholders rather than in paper form.
-We believe that this delivery process will expedite our stockholders' receipt of our Proxy Materials, reduce the environmental impact of our Annual Meeting of Stockholders and lower the costs of printing and distributing our Proxy Materials.
+We believe that this delivery process will expedite our stockholders' receipt of our Proxy Materials, reduce the environmental impact of the Annual Meeting and lower the costs of printing and distributing our Proxy Materials.
 Accordingly, you will receive a Notice of Internet Availability of Proxy Materials, or the Notice, which we expect to mail on or about May 4, 2020.
 You may request receipt of our Proxy Materials in paper or e-mail form by following the instructions on the Notice.

 In this Proxy Statement, we refer to VolitionRx Limited as VolitionRx, the Company, we or us.
-VolitionRx has one whollyowned operating subsidiary, Singapore Volition Pte.
+VolitionRx has one wholly-owned operating subsidiary, Singapore Volition Pte.
 Limited, a Singapore registered company, or Singapore Volition.
 Singapore Volition has one wholly-owned subsidiary, Belgian Volition SPRL, a Belgium registered company, or Belgian Volition.
-Belgian Volition has three wholly-owned subsidiaries, Volition Diagnostics UK Limited, a company registered in the United Kingdom, or Volition Diagnostics, Volition America, Inc., a Delaware corporation, or Volition America, and Volition Germany GmbH (formerly Octamer GmbH), a company with limited liability organized under the laws of Germany, or Volition Germany, as well as one majorityowned subsidiary, Volition Veterinary Diagnostics Development LLC, a Texas limited liability company, or Volition Vet.
+Belgian Volition has three wholly-owned subsidiaries, Volition Diagnostics UK Limited, a company registered in the United Kingdom, or Volition Diagnostics, Volition America, Inc., a Delaware corporation, or Volition America, and Volition Germany GmbH (formerly Octamer GmbH), a company with limited liability organized under the laws of Germany, or Volition Germany, as well as one majority-owned subsidiary, Volition Veterinary Diagnostics Development LLC, a Texas limited liability company, or Volition Vet.
 Additionally, in this Proxy Statement we use the term "Share Exchange Agreement" to refer to the share exchange agreement with Singapore Volition and the former shareholders of Singapore Volition dated September 26, 2011, pursuant to which we acquired Singapore Volition through an exchange of shares with the former Singapore Volition shareholders effective October 6, 2011.